FateMeetsLuck/dmildew/README.md

 In a terminal in the main project directory run `dub run dmildew:run -- examples/<nameofexample>.mds`.
 To try out the interactive shell simply type `dub run dmilew:run`.
 In the interactive shell it is only possible to continue a command on a new line by writing a single backslash at the end of a line.
 Note that functions and classes declared in one REPL command will not be accessible in the next unless stored in a var.
 To store a class such as `class Foo {}` one must write `var Foo = Foo;` immediately after.
 One can also store anonymous class expressions in a global variable such as `var Foo = class {};`.

 The option `-d` prints bytecode disassembly before running each chunk of code.
-The `-v` option prints highly verbose step by step execution of bytecode in the virtual machine.
+The option `-v` prints highly verbose step by step execution of bytecode in the virtual machine.

 ## Binding

-See mildew/stdlib files for how to bind free functions.
+See source/mildew/stdlib/global.d for how to bind free functions and source/mildew/stdlib/console.d for how to store free functions in a "namespace."
 Classes are bound by assigning the native D object to the thisObj's nativeObject field after casting the thisObj to ScriptObject.
-The constructor function or delegate should have a "prototype" field containing functions to serve as the bound D class methods.
+The constructor ScriptFunction should have a "prototype" field (accessed with ["prototype"] and not to be confused with the .prototype D property) containing functions to serve as the bound D class methods.
 The "prototype" field itself should have a field called "constructor" set to the constructor so that the `instanceof` operator will work.
 The Date and RegExp libraries are a good example of how class binding works.

 Binding structs can only be done by wrapping the struct inside a class and storing the class object in a ScriptObject.
+The RegExp library is an example of this, as it wraps the D std.regex.Regex!char struct.

-The function or delegate signature that can be wrapped inside a ScriptAny (and thus ScriptFunction) is `ScriptAny function(Environment, ScriptAny* thisObj, ScriptAny[] args, ref NativeFunctionError);` And such a function is wrapped by `ScriptAny(new ScriptFunction("name of function", &nativeFunction))`.
+The function or delegate signature that can be wrapped inside a ScriptAny (and thus ScriptFunction) is `ScriptAny nameOfBinding(Environment, ScriptAny* thisObj, ScriptAny[] args, ref NativeFunctionError);` And such a function is wrapped by `ScriptAny someFunc = new ScriptFunction("name of function", &nameOfBinding);`.
 This is analogous to how Lua bindings work.

 `bindingexample2.zip` in the examples folder contains a simple program that binds a class and its public methods and properties.
 D classes that are bound can be extended by the script as long as the native function constructor checks that the `thisObj` parameter is an object and assigns the native object to its `nativeObject` field. `bindingexample3.zip` shows a more advanced example of binding D classes that have an inheritance hierarchy.
 The power of Mildew is that methods written for the base class will automatically work on the bound subclasses.